Sunday, October 5, 2008

 Kids from the Pawn brokers’ house always

-Bought and licked the flavored icecream.
+Bought and licked the flavored ice cream.

 I had to stand at the village Lord’s palace-gate